Another year, another mystery box filled with trends – some new, some returning – and webpage fashions for designers to get acquainted with.

 Consumers are exerting more pressure than ever before on public-facing brands to be more humanitarian.
 No longer will they be content with bi-annual charitable events appearing as footnotes in email newsletters, or the occasional bout of altruïsm.
 Increasingly, consumers are severing ties with brands that do not adopt a proactive, purpose-driven approach toward social issues.

 In short, the majority of consumers want brands to take a stand and behave as vessels for positive change, rather than sitting on the side-lines and offering only the occasional wave of encouragement to the world’s activists.

 As a result, the socio-political stance these brands take will become increasingly central to their public-facing operations – namely, their website.
 For many, the design of their most prominent pages will be incomplete if it fails to convey the position they take within wider issues – particularly when those issues are closely related to that company’s trade.
 One of the most obvious examples of this is, arguably, the fast-fashion industry, where issues over production, sourcing, and a significant lack of environmental concern continue to be brought to light and deter once-loyal customers, who prefer to fund overtly sustainable fashion practices.
 As fast fashion brands alter their practices to align with consumers’ higher expectations, they need to ensure that they are entwining these new humanitarian and environmental concerns within every aspect of their branding.

-We can anticipate plenty of new trends and movements to continue driving web design forward in 2021.
+We can anticipate plenty of new trends and movements to continue driving web design forward in 2021, especially from a creative web design agency.
 From the technical aspects of the site to new and exciting aesthetics, watch this space for more innovation across the web.